lsst-dm/scipi_docs_prototype/isrtask.doxversion.rst

 +++++++++++++++

-Now we describe corrections that are not in the example, but that IsrTask can also correct for, leading to final corrected images.
+Now we describe corrections that are not in the example, but that IsrTask can also take correct for, leading to final corrected images.

 Bias correction